Vietnam.vn - Nền tảng quảng bá Việt Nam

 In order to protect domestic steel producers, on February 11, 2025, US President Donald Trump signed an executive order imposing a 25% tax on steel and aluminum imported into the country, with no exceptions or exemptions, effective from March 4.

 The second thing is that Mr. Trump's policy is not aimed at Vietnam.
 Recently, US Ambassador to Vietnam Marc E. Knapper also affirmed this.
 The Ambassador said that 2025 is the 30th anniversary of the establishment of diplomatic relations between Vietnam and the US.
-The US side hopes that this year will be a pivotal year to continue promoting the cooperative relationship between the two countries to a new height, realizing the commitments and contents of the Comprehensive Strategic Partnership.
+The US side hopes that this year will be a pivotal year to continue promoting the cooperation between the two countries to a new height, realizing the commitments and contents of the Comprehensive Strategic Partnership.
 In particular, the pillar of economic and trade cooperation will play a key role in promoting the overall bilateral relationship.

 - Ambassador Marc E. Knapper

-However, Vietnamese steel enterprises need to be careful from another perspective.
-The most notable thing now is that the Chinese steel industry may be greatly affected.
+However, Vietnamese steel enterprises need to be careful from another angle.
+The most notable thing now is that the Chinese steel industry can be greatly affected.
 The Chinese steel market will also be affected when it is difficult to sell to the US market and look to other markets, including Vietnam.
 China is one of the countries that produce strong steel with competitive costs, so the possibility of China pushing goods into the Vietnamese market is very high, affecting prices and the domestic steel supply and demand situation.

 “When the US-China trade war broke out in 2008, there was a situation where Chinese steel enterprises invested heavily in Vietnam to push their inventory to Vietnam, changing their names and labels to export to the US market.
 Therefore, we need to be careful with the situation of Chinese steel 'disguised' as Vietnamese steel to continue entering the US.
 This will affect the reputation and brand of Vietnamese enterprises,” Mr. Truong Hien Phuong warned.